 But what happens when there’s another painful event?
 Then, the cycle starts again.

-- Start with the right commitment – Agree on terms and have the urgency to commit.
+Start with the right commitment – Agree on terms and have the urgency to commit.

-- Find the right Therapist for you and your partner – Get reviews, search for therapy plans, and anything that has been proven to help.
+Find the right Therapist for you and your partner – Get reviews, search for therapy plans, and anything that has been proven to help.

-People with BPD are just like you and me.
-In fact, they are good, compassionate, and loving and are capable of controlling their borderline personality disorder relationship cycle.
+Living with borderline personality disorder can be challenging, but people with BPD are just like you and me.
+They are good, compassionate, and loving and are capable of controlling their borderline personality disorder relationship cycle.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.